vosechu/vosechu.github.io/curriculum/performance-metrics.md

 A passing student will be able to:

 * Demonstrate the items from the basic section on a 20 minute exam

-## Queueing

-### Target Competencies

-Ability to use Queues to pass messages to other systems Ability to use Queues to advertise existence of new services

-### Learning Objectives

-Students will understand:

-### Learning Activities

-Students will:

-### Performance Metrics

-Students will be expected to perform at an intermediate level or above.

-Students at a basic level will be able to:
-* h

-Students at an intermediate level will be able to:
-* h

-Students at the advanced level will be able to (with some reference material):
-* h

-### Performance Standards

-A passing student will be able to:
-* Perform the general performance standards with <strong>n=10</strong>
-* Demonstrate the items from the basic section on a 20 minute exam

-## Linux

-### Target Competencies

-Ability to navigate Linux via the command line Familiarity with package management in common Linux distributions Basic ability to build Linux servers to host Ruby application servers

-### Learning Objectives

-Students will understand:

-### Learning Activities

-Students will:

-### Performance Metrics

-Students will be expected to perform at an intermediate level or above.

-Students at a basic level will be able to:
-* h

-Students at an intermediate level will be able to:
-* h

-Students at the advanced level will be able to (with some reference material):
-* h

-### Performance Standards

-A passing student will be able to:
-* Perform the general performance standards with <strong>n=10</strong>
-* Demonstrate the items from the basic section on a 20 minute exam

-## EC2

-### Target Competencies

-Able to use Amazon’s EC2 to provision new servers and services Able to log into an EC2 instance and complete installation of Ruby application servers

-### Learning Objectives

-Students will understand:

-### Learning Activities

-Students will:

-### Performance Metrics

-Students will be expected to perform at an intermediate level or above.

-Students at a basic level will be able to:
-* h

-Students at an intermediate level will be able to:
-* h

-Students at the advanced level will be able to (with some reference material):
-* h

-### Performance Standards

-A passing student will be able to:
-* Perform the general performance standards with <strong>n=10</strong>
-* Demonstrate the items from the basic section on a 20 minute exam